rajmanda/ng-cli-mean-server/README.md

 **About**
 Same as ng-cli-mean project except this is limiting to just express server.
 No UI in this project.

-Both the express server and angular application run from the same code base.
 In this example, I am using the mongodb from mlabs.com. you can have your own db instance

 To build this applicaiton follow the steps below.